-I had an opportunity to tour the wedding facilities at Tokyo Disney Resort in March 2010 and thought I’d share what I learned.
+I had an opportunity to tour the wedding facilities at Tokyo Disney Resort in March 2010 during our crazy last-minute trip, and thought I’d share what I learned.
 The Director of Resort Operations and the General Manager of Hotel Mira Costa led me on a fast-paced, expertly timed tour of the wedding sites at Hotel Mira Costa and the Ambassador Hotel, including stops to see parts of actual weddings!

 Disney’s Fairy Tale Weddings in Tokyo are a bit different.
 Rather than building your wedding from the ground up, you are required to choose from several packages (the ones at the Ambassador Hotel are themed to each of the princesses), and you can’t really change elements or provide your own, well, anything—even the dress!
 You have to rent a dress (or two or three) from them.
 (When I asked how it would work for a Godzilla-sized bride such as myself, they said they’d make it work.)
 But, like they kept saying, Disney provides a certain kind of wedding, and only people who want that kind of wedding choose Disney, so no one’s upset that they can’t modify the packages.
 (Don’t get any ideas, DFTW Orlando…)